Redawt/f4-frost-guide/normallo.md

 #### 4. Frost Unrelated Mods II
 {: .hili}

 Put all mods here that need a patch for Frost.
 Load their frost patches at the section marked down below!.
 Mods that belong here are Lighting Mods, Weapon Mods, Armor Mods, Creature Mods, Mods that edit leveled lists, ...
 * UltraInteriorLighting.esp
 * UltraExteriorLighting.esp
+* ...

 #### 5. Frost Main Files
 {: .hili}

+The following four plugins must be in this exact order!
 - FROST.esp
 - RedsFrostFixes.esp
 - aFrostMod.esp